Bring Xello to life in the classroom part 1: Supporting students through transitions

 Here’s how you can alleviate those barriers and enable classroom engagement:

-1. Make Access Easy: Getting into the Xello platform needs to be straightforward and easy, especially for those who have little to no Xello experience.
+Make access easy: Getting into the Xello platform needs to be straightforward and easy, especially for those who have little to no Xello experience.

-2. Promote Familiarity with Xello: Many teachers and frontline educators want to feel like they are in command of a tool before they direct students to use it.
+Promote familiarity with Xello: Many teachers and frontline educators want to feel like they are in command of a tool before they direct students to use it.

 But mostly, keep it fun!
 Career exploration isn’t homework, it’s personal development.
 If you stress this point with your educators, they’ll start to see it as less of “one more thing on the list” and more as an opportunity to help students grow!
 Here are a few ways you can enable them.

-One new resource to help educators is our Xello Lessons Pacing Guide.
-This guide, available at both the 3-5 and 6-12 levels, provides educators with the guidance they need to stay on track with the sequence of lessons.
+One resource to help educators is our Xello Lessons Pacing Guide.
+This guide, available at the K-2, 3-5, and 6-12 levels, provides educators with the guidance they need to stay on track with the sequence of lessons.
 It outlines where students start at each grade level, prerequisites required for each lesson, and lesson resources.

 If you’re a teacher with a new assignment this year, don’t worry, no background knowledge required!
 The pacing guide is designed to be used by educators immediately with directions on where to start and what your students need to be successful, effectively providing better access to our Xello curriculum for both educators and students.